xuduo35/ncnn-mtcnn-facenet/README.md

 # ncnn-mtcnn-facenet

-Combine mtcnn and facenet to do face recognization for MacOS/Linux/iOS
+Combine mtcnn and mobilefacenet to do face recognization for MacOS/Linux/iOS

 For MacOS/Linux, check README.md under MacOS directory.